-Score 20% Off A New FARM Rio Summer Dress
+Score 20% Off A New Farm Rio Summer Dress

-Super Sale Alert: Score 20% off sitewide at FARM Rio with the promo code READERS20 from now through May 20.
+Super Sale Alert: Score 20% off sitewide at Farm Rio with the promo code READERS20 from now through May 20.

-A long-time reader fave, FARM Rio offers a plethora of colorful and vibrant options for your summer wardrobe.
+A long-time reader fave, Farm Rio offers a plethora of colorful and vibrant options for your summer wardrobe.
 On the higher end of the fashion spectrum, these stylings are well worth their price tag, especially because you, our dear readers, get a super exclusive 20% off sitewide — including already-discounted styles.
 Using the promo code READERS20 at checkout, shop the breezy dresses, vibrant midi skirts, and more to your heart's content.
 It's an ideal vibe for those looking to channel some cheery tropical energy into their everyday lives.
-Keep scrolling to see which items to add to cart, before this super deal is all-done.
+Keep scrolling to see which items to add to cart before this super deal is all-done.

 Advertisement

-It's not FARM Rio without its beautifully vibrant dresses.
+It's not Farm Rio without its beautifully vibrant dresses.
 From fun summer prints to monochrome styles, you simply can't go wrong with any of these colorful, totally-worth-it maxi dresses.

-Whether it's mini, wrap, or midi, FARM Rio has more than enough skirt offerings for your warm-weather closet.
+Farm Rio has more than enough skirt offerings for your warm-weather closet, whether you prefer minis, wraps, or midis.
 We promise you'll be obsessed with its bright, loud, and oh-so-stylish styles — no matter if it's a summer vacay or a casual picnic.

 Crop tops, crop tops, crop tops!
-From billowy to sleeveless, these vibrant tops are perfect to pair everything from casual jeans to dressy mini skirts.
+From billowy to sleeveless, these vibrant tops are perfect to pair with everything from casual jeans to dressy mini skirts.

-Just recently, FARM Rio came out with trendy, beach-style shoes.
+Just recently, Farm Rio came out with trendy, beach-style shoes.
 Whether it's ultra-puffy flip-flops or colorful crochet sneakers, your feet will be thankful for these summer must-haves.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.